frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 }
 ```

-To send new comments you can use the action `actions.comments.submit()` which will send the data available at `state.comments.forms[postId].fields`
+To send new comments you can use the action `actions.comments.submit()` which will send the data available at `state.comments.forms[postId].fields`.

-The submission status will be stored under under `state.comments.forms[postId]` and if there are errors they will be available at the properties `errorMessage`, `errorCode` and `errorStatusCode`
+The submission status will be stored under under `state.comments.forms[postId]` and if there are errors they will be available at the properties `errorMessage`, `errorCode` and `errorStatusCode`.

 ```js
 >> frontity.state.comments.forms[60]